 - other individual characteristics.

 Supervisors who are too busy to measure the significance of subjective fatigue risk factors on their workers can use technology to do so.
 A non-invasive 60-second test, the AlertMeter® notifies a supervisor when a worker may be cognitively impaired and needs attention.
-The conversation that ensues is quick and painless and contributes to better safety communication, better relationships, and more positive safety culture.
+The conversation that ensues is quick and painless and contributes to better safety communication, better relationships, and a more positive safety culture.
 Click here to read examples of those conversations.

 How Is Fatigue Detected?